blazexnz/blazexnz.github.io/binary-memory-training/README.md

 ## Progeressive Web App (PWA) additional notes

+The PWA has been left separate so that we can experiement different development styling for mobile.
+The key differences in the PWA app is ensuring that number keyboard, and input checker field is specific for iPhone.

 ### Files overview
 - **service-worker.js:** The JavaScript file that runs in the background to manage caching
 - **manifest.json:** The JSON file that provides metadata about the app, and allows it to be installed on a user's home screen, like a native mobile app